-♦ Erwin Helfer, Katherine Davis, and John Brumbach will tour Germany in March 2014
+♦ Erwin Helfer, Katherine Davis, and John Brumbach will tour Germany again in 2015.
+Dates TBD.

 The Sirens News

 ♦ 1975 - Steven Dolins, David Goldberg, and Barry Dolins founded the company and reissued the 1957 blues piano classic “Primitive Piano” with Speckled Red, Billie Pierce, Doug Suggs, and James Robinson.

 ♦ 1976 - Recorded “Heavy Timbre – Chicago Boogie Piano”, a studio house rent party with Sunnyland Slim, Blind John Davis, Willie Mabon, Jimmy Walker, and Erwin Helfer – a blues piano dream team!

 ♦ 2001 – Steven Dolins restarted The Sirens Records.
 Recorded Erwin Helfer’s “I’m Not Hungry But I Like To Eat – Blues!” which was nominated for a Handy Award and featured on NPR’s All Things Considered.

 ♦ 2002 – Recorded “8 Hands on 88 Keys – Chicago Blues Piano Masters” with Helfer, Barrelhouse Chuck, Detroit Junior, and Pinetop Perkins.
 Reissued Heavy Timbre and Primitive Piano on CD.

 ♦ 2003 – Nat Hentoff, esteemed writer and jazz critic, features The Sirens in the Wall Street Journal.details...

 ♦ 2003 – Gospel pianist Pastor Dwayne Mason made his debut and is dubbed the Reverend of Funk by the NY Times.

 ♦ 2003 – Heavy Timbre is named one of the 52 greatest blues recordings by the Year of the Blues